Saudi Arabia says it can’t be held responsible for oil shortages after Houthis attack energy facilities

-“This will lead to affecting the kingdom’s production capacity and its ability to fulfill its commitments, which no doubt will threaten the safety and stability of energy supply to the global markets,” the statement said.
+“This will [affect] the kingdom’s production capacity and its ability to fulfill its commitments, which no doubt will threaten the safety and stability of energy supply to the global markets,” the statement said.

-The statement asked the international community to stand “firmly” against the Houthis and prevent their “destructive attacks that pose a direct threat to the security of petroleum supplies in these highly-sensitive circumstances that global energy markets are witnessing.”
+The statement asked the international community to stand “firmly” against the Houthis and prevent their “destructive attacks that pose a direct threat to the security of petroleum supplies in these highly sensitive circumstances that global energy markets are witnessing.”

-The Houthi rebels took over Yemen’s capital in 2015, and a Saudi-led coalition launched a military intervention soon after to restore the country’s internationally recognized government.
+The Houthi rebels took over Yemen’s capital in 2015, and a Saudi-led coalition launched a military intervention soon after that to restore the country’s internationally recognized government.

-Washington has put pressure on Saudi Arabia to boost production, especially as prices surge in the wake of a U.S. ban on Russian oil imports in response to its invasion of Ukraine.
+Washington has put pressure on Saudi Arabia to boost production, especially as prices surge in the wake of a U.S. ban on Russian oil imports in response to Russia’s invasion of Ukraine.
 But Saudi leaders have grown frustrated with the United States, saying it is not doing enough to counter the Houthi threat.

 Saudi Arabia’s ire grew after President Biden ended the Houthis’ designation as a terrorist group on humanitarian grounds.
 Saudi Arabia, Israel and the United Arab Emirates have been pushing for a reinstatement of the designation as Houthi missile attacks on the UAE and Saudi Arabia have expanded in the past months.